pmahnke/mahnke-cocktails/recipe_processed/jungle_bird.md

 eras: [modern]
 permalink: "/recipe/jungle_bird/"
 stars: 3.5
-base_spirits: ['Jamaican Rum', 'Demerara Rum', 'Campari']
+base_spirits: ['Campari', 'Demerara Rum', 'Jamaican Rum']
 youtube: "YFqEvNdPrX8"
 description: "A classic tiki cocktail from the 1970s with a unique bitter twist from the inclusion of Campari."
 excerpt: |